Dental Gum Therapy

 A thorough oral examination, including x-rays, is crucial to diagnosing periodontal disease.
 In most cases, Dr. Eberlein at Mid Cities Dental recommends an in-office exam and tooth cleaning for all adults twice a year.
 At that time, we may use a special instrument called a periodontal probe to measure the depth of the pocket between the tooth and gum tissue.
 The pocket depth measurement, clinical examination and x-rays help us determine the precise location, extent and severity of the bone loss.

-Treatment may include the following:
+Treatment for gum disease may include the following:

-More frequent cleanings.
+- More frequent cleanings.
 It may take bacteria at the base of the pocket up to three months to colonize in numbers able to destroy bone.
 Frequent cleaning can prevent this buildup.

-Scaling and root planing.
-Scaling is removing the calcium deposits from your teeth.
-Root planing is smoothing the root surfaces so that the gum tissue can reattach to the tooth.
+- Root Planing – this type of treatment is smoothing the root surfaces so that the gum tissue can reattach to the tooth.
 Advanced stages will be referred to a Periodontis (gum specialist).

 Dental Services We Offer